mosaics in mexico 2020:

 All fourteen rooms are individually decorated and all have private baths.
 Some have kitchenettes, separate sitting areas, TVs, fireplaces, gardens, patios or terraces, and all have access to light cooking facilities and common living areas.
 Our main common rooms have in-floor heating and all accommodations have electric or gas heaters, fans or air conditioning.
 All water is purified and WiFi is located throughout the property.
 Healthy start, home-cooked Mexican breakfasts are included with your lodging.

-(room rate includes daily breakfast, workshop fees, access to art studio, our excursions and all taxes)
+(Room rate includes daily breakfast, workshop fees, access to art studio, our excursions and all taxes.
+Additional workshop fee for a second Suite guest is $1400.00)

 All suites have kitchenettes, cable television, air conditioning and private en-suite baths.